-- A. The officers of WMRRA shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, and vintage representative. - B. The president shall be the executive officer of WMRRA and shall preside at all regular, executive board, and all and any meetings of WMRRA, except for board of directors meetings. - The president shall be empowered to appoint committees, except the rules committee.
+- A. The officers of WMRRA shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, and vintage representative. - B. The president shall be the executive officer of WMRRA and shall preside at all regular, executive board, and all and any meetings of WMRRA, except for board of directors meetings.

+The president shall be empowered to appoint committees, except the rules committee.
 The president shall preside over the appeals board.
-The president shall vote only to break a tie vote except in the case of elections. - C. The first vice president shall preside in the absence of the president as set forth in Article 3B.
-The first vice president is in charge of publicity and promotions. - D. The second vice president shall preside in the absence of the first vice president.
+The president shall vote only to break a tie vote except in the case of elections.

+- C. The first vice president shall preside in the absence of the president as set forth in Article 3B.
+The first vice president is in charge of publicity and promotions. - The second vice president shall preside in the absence of the first vice D. president.
 The second vice president is in charge of updating the rulebook.
 The second vice president shall preside over the rules committee.
-The voting members of the rules committee shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, vintage representative, race director, referee, board of directors, course marshal, chief technical inspector and past president.
+The voting members of the rules committee shall be: Board of Directors, president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, vintage representative, referee, course marshal, chief technical inspector and past president.
 The second vice president shall have the authority to appoint no more than three additional persons to the rules committee.
 The rules committee may review and consider all proposals made pursuant to the rules.
-In the course of its consideration of the rules proposal or at any other time, the rules committee may adopt, amend, blueline or revise any proposal that the rules committee, in its sole discretion, deems appropriate.
+In the course of its consideration of the rules proposal or at any other time, the rules committee may adopt, amend blueline or revise any proposal that the rules committee, in its sole discretion, deems appropriate.
 The rules committee may also, on its own motion, draft, consider and adopt any rules that the rules committee in its sole discretion deems appropriate.
-The rules committee shall have the authority to delegate its duties and to create subcommittees.
+The rules committee shall have the authority to delegate its duties and to create sub-committees.

-The second vice president shall nominate the race director, referee, chief technical inspector and course marshal.
-The second vice president shall appoint the starters, corner captain, airfence coordinator, and radio control.
-The race director will be in charge of the race day, including the pit area, security, crowd control, medical follow up of injured riders (i.e. make sure their pits are taken care of, people notified, etc.).
-Absent a conflict of interest, the second vice president shall be a voting member of the appeals board.
+The second vice president is the race director.
+The second vice president (aka race director) shall nominate the referee, chief technical inspector, course marshal, starters, corner captain, airfence coordinator, and radio control.
+The second vice president (aka race director) shall be in charge of the race day, including emergency medical technicians, pit area, security, crowd control, medical follow up of injured riders (i.e. make sure their pits are taken care of, people notified, etc.)